KDE/kapidox/docs/metainfo_syntax.md

 group: frameworks # optional
 subgroup: tier 1 # optional, a group must be defined
 type: functional  # optional
-logo: relative/path/to/logo.png # Used only if not part of a group
+logo: relative/path/to/logo.png # Used only if not part of a group, defaults to logo.png if present
 platforms:  # optional, name accepted: all, Linux, Windows, MacOSX
     - name: Linux
       note: Functional only with running BlueZ 5 # optional